karikraus/strings/README.md

 Link to Parrish's tutorial: https://github.com/aparrish/rwet/blob/master/expressions-and-strings.ipynb

 My notebook also reproduces (and modifies) code from Nick Montfort's Python reimplementation of Alison Knowles' "House of Dust".
-Montfort has released his program under the same license as Parrish's. https://nickm.com/memslam/a_house_of_dust.html
+Montfort has released his program under the same license as Parrish. https://nickm.com/memslam/a_house_of_dust.html